Atul Kumar (ophthalmologist): Awards and recognitions

 The Padma Shri award was awarded to Kumar in 2007 by the 13th President of India, Shri Pranab Mukherjee.
 It is the fourth highest civilian award in India, given for services in medicine.
 The President of India has also conferred Dr. B.C.
 Roy National award to him for excellence in field of medicine in the category of Eminent Medical Teacher.
 The University Grants Commission recognized his scientific work by giving Hari Om Ashram Trust Award for role as outstanding social scientist for interaction between science and society.
 Kumar is also a fellow of National Academy of Medical Sciences, 2006.
 The alumni body of his high school too has felicitated him with Modern School Old Student Association (MSOSA) Excellence Award.
 Very recently, in 2017, he has been awarded the Fellowship of the Royal College of Surgeons, Edinburgh FRCS (ad hominem) for his furtherance and excellence in vitreo-retinal surgical techniques.

 Controversy

-In April 2018, Kumar stirred up controversy by slapping a resident doctor at the RPC, eliciting major protests from the resident doctors of AIIMS.
+In April 2018, Kumar slapped a resident doctor at the RPC, eliciting major protests from the resident doctors of AIIMS.